 Awesome Foursome

 Combining refined carbohydrates with these four food components slows down the speed at which the stomach empties and, thus, the rate at which the carbohydrate in the pasta is converted into glucose.
 So instead of a sharp spike in glucose, you might experience only a mild elevation, as well as longer-lasting satiety.
-(Not surprisingly, protein, fiber and olive oil have been found to trigger production of the satiety hormone GLP-1 in the gut.)
+(Not surprisingly, protein, fiber, and olive oil have been found to trigger the production of the satiety hormone GLP-1 in the gut.)

 Less-glycemic, higher-fiber pasta

-Recent years have seen the emergence of a wide range of “low-carb” pastas.
+Recent years have seen the emergence of a wide range of “low-carb” pasta.
 These are typically made of alternative flour sources such as beans, chickpeas, or vegetables that are high in dietary fibers (which are indigestible and don’t affect blood sugars); some are gluten-free.
 Because they are made with legumes, some types of low-carb pasta contain more protein and/or fiber.
-If you’re not used to eating much fiber, consuming large amounts of lagume-based pasta can lead to digestive discomfort like gas & bloating.
+If you’re not used to eating much fiber, consuming large amounts of legume-based pasta can lead to digestive discomfort like gas & bloating.
 So if you try these, start with a small serving and see how your body reacts.

 Cooking pasta al dente

 Pasta cooked “al dente” means pasta that has been cooked so that it is still firm to the bite, but not hard or crunchy.
-The term “al dente” is an Italian phrase that literally means “to the tooth.”
+The term “al dente” is an Italian phrase that means “to the tooth.”

 So there you have it: you can have your pasta and eat it, too.
 Buon Appetito!